pbakota/csharp-microservices-grpc/README.md

 * *Delivery* - The delivery management.
 Currently only acknolege the delivery.
 * *ApiGW* - Contains the project for API gw

-In the folder 'http' in each project you can find HTTP request used by VSCode plugin `REST Client` https://marketplace.visualstudio.com/items?itemName=humao.rest-client
+In the folder 'http' in each project, you can find HTTP requests used by the VSCode plugin `REST Client` https://marketplace.visualstudio.com/items?itemName=humao.rest-client

 The microservices use SQLite3 databases.
 Each of them has its own separate databases, to demonstrate that they are completely independent from each other.

 NOTE: For production, you should always use a proper database system.

-Also the project contains all required Docker files for deployment.
+Also, the project contains all required Docker files for deployment.

 # Build & run the project